Building Modern Web Apps with Next.js and FastAPI

 Connecting Them

 We typically treat the Next.js app as a distinct consumer of the FastAPI backend.
-They communicate via REST (or sometimes GraphQL) over HTTPS.
+They communicate over HTTPS, usually through REST endpoints.

 Conclusion